-My current work contracts with Fantastic Learning Systems P/L and Red Wool Editions have challenged me to address how I will change in authoring arts-based education content, write theatre history and create plays.
-Put another way, what will it mean for me as a baby-boomer to author content, design curriculum and be a playwright in a digital age?
-How will the principles, concepts, skills and literary conventions that I carry with me, help or hinder me in creating work for contemporary teachers, students and theatre audiences?
+My current work with Fantastic Learning Systems P/L and Red Wool Editions have challenged me to address how I will now produce arts-based education content, write about theatre history and create educational resources generally.
+How will the principles, concepts, skills and literary conventions that I carry with me, help or hinder me in creating work for contemporary teachers, students and other audiences?

 The answer is: it’s time to think again and learn all I can about the impact of digital technologies on teaching and learning, as well as on the creative and other industry sectors.
 At the very least, I believe, it is good that my children and grandchildren see how I remain awestruck by the fact that ‘I am still learning’.